Ingerid Stenvold: Career

-Stenvold grew up in Finnfjordbotn in Troms og Finnmark.
+Stenvold grew up in Finnfjordbotn in Troms.
 In her youth, she took part in cross-country skiing races.
 In 1993, she was presented by the Norwegian television station Norsk rikskringkasting (NRK) in an eight-minute report as a future hope in cross-country skiing.
 At the Norwegian youth championship she won the gold medal in the individual in 1994 and in the relay in 1995.
 After a back injury in the 1998/99 season, she had to end her sports career.

 In 2001, she finished her studies in journalism and began her career at the NRK in Tromsø.
 Four years later, she became a sports journalist and reported on the 2008 Summer Olympics in Beijing.
 She then took over the moderation of the music magazine Lydverket for a year.
 In Autumn 2009, she became the presenter of the morning news Morgennytt of NRK.
 Since 2010, she has moderated the television broadcaster's main news Dagsrevyen.
-She was allowed to speak in her Målselv dialect.
+She was allowed to speak in her local dialect from Målselv Municipality.
 For the use of her dialect, she was awarded the Kringkasting Prize in 2007.